Marine viruses: Bacteriophages

+As of September 2023, Halomonas phage vB HmeY H4907 is the first virus isolated from the deepest part of the ocean.

 Archaeal viruses

 Archaean viruses replicate within archaea: these are double-stranded DNA viruses with unusual and sometimes unique shapes.
 These viruses have been studied in most detail in the thermophilic archaea, particularly the orders Sulfolobales and Thermoproteales.
 Defences against these viruses involve RNA interference from repetitive DNA sequences within archaean genomes that are related to the genes of the viruses.
 Most archaea have CRISPR–Cas systems as an adaptive defence against viruses.
 These enable archaea to retain sections of viral DNA, which are then used to target and eliminate subsequent infections by the virus using a process similar to RNA interference.

 Fungal viruses

 Mycoviruses, also known as mycophages, are viruses that infect fungi.
 The infection of fungal cells is different from that of animal cells.
 Fungi have a rigid cell wall made of chitin, so most viruses can get inside these cells only after trauma to the cell wall.